FAQs

 Membership for players, volunteers, and supporters is completely free.

-Sessions cost £9 each.
-Every new player gets their first session free and their second at half price (£4.50).
+Sessions cost £5 each.
+Every new player gets their first session free and their second at half price (£2.50).

 -

 Yes, we do!
 During taster sessions, you’ll have a chance to learn the basics of the game and have a go at it yourself.
-There’ll be experienced players and coaches there to help you find you feet, and everyone’ll be in the same boat.
+There’ll be experienced players and coaches there to help you find your feet, and everyone’ll be in the same boat.

 -